Sultan Qaboos bin Said, who modernized Oman, dies at 79

 “We do not have any conflicts and we do not put fuel on the fire when our opinion does not agree with someone,” Sultan Qaboos told a Kuwaiti newspaper in a rare interview in 2008.

+Oman's state-run news agency announced his death early Saturday, but offered no cause.
+The royal court declared three days of mourning.
+Following Islamic tradition, the sultan was buried before nightfall.

-The sultan’s death, however, raises the risk of unrest in this country on the eastern edge of the Arabian Peninsula.
+The sultan’s death had raised the risk of unrest in this country on the eastern edge of the Arabian Peninsula.
 The unmarried Sultan Qaboos had no children and did not publicly name an heir, a tradition among the ruling Al Said dynasty whose history is replete with bloody takeovers.
+But within hours, Oman state television announced Haitham bin Tariq Al Said, who had served as the sultanate's culture minister, as the new sultan.

 Oman’s longtime willingness to strike its own path frustrated Saudi Arabia and the United Arab Emirates, longtime foes of Iran who now dominate the politics of regional Gulf Arab nations.
 How Oman will respond to pressures both external and internal in a nation Sultan Qaboos absolutely ruled for decades remains in question.